RSE-leaders/RSE-leaders-meetings/Planning.md

 ## Before the meeting

-- set up online meeting for online participants
+- Set up online meeting for online participants
+- Set up programme and adjust to available contributions
-- send out agenda and collaborative note-taking document, as well as description how to come to the venue
+- Send out agenda and collaborative note-taking document, as well as description how to come to the venue
-- organise name tags (can be sticky ones that the attendees write themselves, bring pens in that case)
+- Organise name tags (can be sticky ones that the attendees write themselves, bring pens in that case)
-- bring extension cables
+- Bring extension cables

 ## On the day
+- Arrive in advance to check that all the tech is working
-- check that catering is sorted (lunch and coffee breaks)
+- Check that catering is sorted (lunch and coffee breaks)
-- make sure that there are enough extension cables
+- Make sure that there are enough extension cables
+- One person should be in charge of the online attendees, monitor the chat, make sure they are included.
+This can be one of the organisers, or another attendees (in that case, rotate the responsibility for each programme point)